Circle up, Go round the town.

 Sue Hulsether leads dances from American folk traditions, guided by a passion for creating positive human connections.
 When Sue leads, she weaves dancing, singing and community into a joyful tapestry of music and movement.
 Under the spell of her energetic flair, warmth and clear instruction, groups of all sorts find themselves on their feet and eager to join in.
 Sue’s calm confidence manages groups large and small, stemming from years of calling dances and teaching people of all ages.

 Since 2003, Sue has worked full-time as a dance caller and teaching artist, calling dances in barns, schools, community centers and parks around the Upper Midwest.
 Before this, she was an elementary music teacher, and has also worked as a non-profit administrator, social services provider for homeless men, youth worker, and camp counselor.
-Even as a youngster she was honing her leadership and calling skills by directing imaginary choirs in the family Christmas show and bossing around her younger sister.
+Even as a youngster, she was honing her leadership and calling skills by directing imaginary choirs in the family Christmas show and giving lots of directions to her younger sister.

 Sue got her start as a caller when she organized an Artist-in-Residence program at the school where she taught music in Richfield, Minnesota.
 That dance leader -- Terrence Smith of Duluth, Minnesota -- inspired Sue to begin teaching dances to her music students.
 Soon, she was calling for local scout groups, church events and day camps.
 Mentored by Terrence and then-Minnesota caller Carol Ormand, Sue began calling at weddings, local contra and square dances and special events.
 One memorable day found her leading dancing at two birthday parties: one for a 7-year-old and the next for a 70-year-old.